 - If records are completely equal, a tiebreaker match is played

 The top 4 players advance to the playoffs, with 1st place getting a second-round bye and 4th place entering in the loser’s bracket.
 The bottom 2 players go to relegations, where they may be challenged by top players outside the SpeenLeague for their spots.

 You can find the full schedule of matches here.

 The SpeenLeague playoffs are done in a double-elimination bracket.
 However, the bracket is not completely standard: the top player in each pool gets a bye to round 2, while the 4th place player goes to loser’s bracket.
 The 2nd and 3rd place players face their opponents from the other pool in the first round, as seen below:

-The winner’s bracket will be best of 5, while the loser’s bracket is best of 3.
-Both Winner’s and Loser’s Finals will be best of 7, while the Grand Finals will be best of 9.
-At the end, we will crown one winner the SpeenLeague champion!
+The winner’s and loser’s bracket will be best of 5, while Loser’s Round 3 is best of 7 along with both Winner’s and Loser’s Finals.
+The Grand Finals (and the potential bracket reset) will be best of 9.
+In the end, we will crown one winner the SpeenLeague champion!

 While the top 4 players go to playoffs, the bottom 2 players of each pool go to relegations to keep their spot in the league.
 The 6th place player of each pool must survive two challenges to keep their spot, while the 5th place player must survive only one.
 Their opponents will consist of the top players not already in SpeenLeague, determined by circuit points.
 The top 2 players will get to challenge two players for their spot; if they lose, they still have a chance!